 A - I charge $10-20/1,000 words for a Final Polish of your manuscript.
 (See fee calculations for an explanation of how fees are reached.)

-If your story needs a more substantive edit, check out my packaged services and save.
+If your story needs a more substantive edit, check out my Content Edit or packaged services and save.

 Looking for a conscientious editor who'll polish your story